Gaussian Zonoids, Gaussian determinants and Gaussian random fields: Introduction

 Given a random vector $X\in\R^m$ such that $\EE\|X\|<+\infty$, Richard A. Vitale introduced in~\cite{Vitale} a way to build a convex body $\EE\seg{X}\subset\R^m$, associated to the law of $X$, that can be thought as the \emph{average} of the random convex body $\tfrac{1}{2}[-X,X]$, see~\eqref{eq:vitalezon} below and also~\cite[Definition~2.3]{ZA}.

 The convex bodies in $\R^m$ that can be obtained as $\EE\seg{X}$ for some random vector $X\in\R^m$ are called \emph{zonoids} \cite[Theorem~3.1]{Vitale} and play an important role in convex geometry, see for example~\cite[Section~3.5, 5.3 and 6.4]{bible}.
-Moreover this construction with random vectors appears in recent works such as~\cite{MOLCH1, MOLCH2, ZA, popeRandzon} and has a variant, introduced by Karl Mosler, called the \emph{lift zonoid} which plays a central role in statistics, see~\cite{MoslerLiftzon}.
+Moreover this construction with random vectors appears in recent works such as~\cite{MOLCH1, MOLCH2, ZA, popeRandzon} and has a variant, introduced by Karl Mosler, called the \emph{lift zonoid} with applications in statistics, see~\cite{MoslerLiftzon}.
 Consistently with~\cite{ZA}, we will call $\EE\seg{X}$ the \emph{Vitale zonoid} associated to the random vector $X$.
-For more details on the theory of random sets, the reader can refer to~\cite{molchRandSets} where $\EE\seg{X}$ is a particular case of a more general notion called the \emph{selection expectation}.

 In this paper we study the Vitale zonoid associated to a Gaussian vector (that we assume non--degenerate), we call those \emph{Gaussian zonoids}.
 A similar construction can be found in~\cite[Example~2.10]{MoslerLiftzon}.
 In the case where the Gaussian vector $X\in\R^m$ is centered, that is when $\EE X=0$, the Gaussian zonoid $\EE\seg{X}$ is an ellipsoid, see Proposition~\ref{prop:GauBall} below.
-But in general, Gaussian zonoids are not ellipsoids.
+Therefore, Gaussian zonoids can be seen as a generalization of ellipsoids.

+The main result is the following, see Theorem~\ref{thm:incluchain} for the precise statement and the definition of $b_\infty$.